 Aims & Scope

-HIP seeks to publish original research (both quantitative and qualitative), reviews and educational materials that directly address the practical challenges and opportunities of interprofessional care and education.
-Work published in Health and Interprofessional Practice should have immediate practical application for clinicians and educators who value interprofessional teamwork, evidence-based practice and culturally competent care.
+HIPE seeks to publish original research (both quantitative and qualitative), reviews and educational materials that directly address the practical challenges and opportunities of interprofessional care and education.
+Work published in Health, Interprofessional Practice & Education should have immediate practical application for clinicians and educators who value interprofessional teamwork, evidence-based practice and culturally competent care.
 Articles that indicate methods of navigating interdisciplinary conflicts/disagreements (e.g. scope of practice issues) in the service of high quality patient care are of particular interest.

 The editors recognize that the value of evidence is largely determined by its accessibility, both in format and presentation.
-As such, Health and Interprofessional Practice encourages applied research and writing that focuses on implications of findings for practice.
+As such, Health, Interprofessional Practice & Education encourages applied research and writing that focuses on implications of findings for practice.